SaxionMechatronics/smart_diffbot/README.md

 Example launch files are provided which start a Gazebo world with the simulated SMART diffbot(s).

-A world with one robot and a docking station, without any namespacing:
+## Launch example simulation of a single robot
+An example world is included which contains a docking station and a line on the floor.
+The following command starts this world, including one SMART diffbot with camera and without using namespacing:
 ```bash
 ros2 launch smart_diffbot_bringup single_robot_sim_example.launch.py
 ```

+## Visualization
 RViz can be used to give this robot a goal position to navigate to and to localize it on a map:
 ```bash
 ros2 launch smart_diffbot_navigation rviz.launch.py